morris-lab/Capybara/README.md

 # R Package - Capybara <img src="/examples/Monocle_hat_colin.png" height="30" width="25">

 Capybara is a tool to measure cell identity and fate transitions.
 This approach is designed to measure cell identity as a continuum, at a single-cell resolution.
 Capybara enables classification of discrete identities as well as cells with multiple identities.
 This package has a dependency on R version (R >= 3.5.0).
-For details regarding the methods, usage and application, please refer to the following paper: Kong et al., BioRxiv 2020 (https://www.biorxiv.org/content/10.1101/2020.02.17.947390v1)
+In addition to the following tutorial, we provide the notebooks for production of figures in the examples/Reproducibility folder.
+There could exist some variations due to difference in threshold selections.
+For details regarding the methods, usage and application, please refer to the following paper: Kong et al., Cell Stem Cell, 2022 (https://www.sciencedirect.com/science/article/pii/S1934590922000996?dgcid=coauthor)

 ## Installation
 ### Dependencies